 Coriander

 • Preheat oven to 240°C/220°C fan-forced.
-Bring a large saucepan of salted water to the boil. • Cut cauliflower into small florets. • Cut carrot into bite-sized chunks. • Place veggies in a large baking dish.
-Drizzle with olive oil, season with salt and toss to coat. • Roast until browned and tender, 20-25 minutes.
+Bring a large saucepan of salted water to the boil. • Cut cauliflower into small florets.
+Cut carrotinto bite-sized chunks. • Place veggies in a large baking dish.
+Drizzle with olive oil, season with salt and toss to coat.
+Roast until browned and tender, 20-25 minutes.

 • While the potato is cooking, thinly slice brown onion. • Roughly chop tomato. • Drain and rinse half the lentils.
+Cut chicken into 2cm chunks.

 • When the veggies are roasted, remove from the oven and transfer the lentil curry to the baking dish.
 Stir to combine. • Top with potato and spread out evenly.
-Bake until lightly golden, 5-8 minutes. • Meanwhile, in a medium bowl, combine tomato, mixed salad leaves, a drizzle of the white wine vinegar and olive oil.
+Bake until lightly golden, 5-8 minutes. • Meanwhile, in a medium bowl, combine tomato, mixed salad leaves, a drizzle of white wine vinegar and olive oil.
 Toss to coat and season to taste.

-• Divide the potato-topped beef, lentil curry pie between plates. • Serve with the tomato salad.
+• Divide the potato-topped mild Thai red curry lentil pie between plates. • Serve with the tomato salad.
 Enjoy!